e271828e/Flight.jl/docs/notes/design/framework_spec.md

   reduce-ports were rejected, the argument leaned on explicit junctions being *cheap*, and a junction hand-written per arity per type is not.
-Starting inventory strictly from demonstrated need — wrench/scalar summing junctions, the Bool gates the termination chains use — growing by migration demand only (Simulink's library is a language; this is a toolbox).
+Starting inventory strictly from demonstrated need — wrench/scalar summing junctions, the Bool gates the termination chains use, and `UnitDelay`, the spelling §5.4's second loop-breaking remedy needs — growing by migration demand only (Simulink's library is a language; this is a toolbox).
 Doctrine: **library blocks are ordinary components** — no framework privileges, no special vocabulary — which keeps schema authority